coderedcorp/coderedcms/docs/features/searching.rst

 A search page is available by default at the ``/search/`` URL, which can be customized in the ``urls.py`` file in your project.
-To enable a search bar in the navigation bar, check Settings > Layout > Search box.
-Search results are paginated; to specify the number of results per page, edit the value in Settings > General > Search Settings.
+To enable a search bar in the navigation bar, check Settings > CRX Settings > Search box.
+Search results are paginated; to specify the number of results per page, edit the value in Settings > CRX Settings > Search Settings.

 Search result formatting
 ------------------------